Eye Health

 What is Dry Eye?

 Dry eye is the most common problem affecting eyes, with at least 1 in 5 adults suffering from it.
-It happens when the tears your eyes produce are of insufficient quality or quantity, or more typically, they simple evaporate too quickly.
+It happens when the tears your eyes produce are of insufficient quality or quantity, or more typically, they simply evaporate too quickly.
 Tear fluid lubricates and protects the delicate surface of the eye, as well as ensuring crisp vision between blinks.

 Symptoms of dry eyes may include: